Your Will, Your Lasting Impact

 Throughout the School’s history, bequests and other philanthropic gifts have played a vital role in Caulfield’s success in providing a world-class education.
 Bequestors are creating a pipeline of philanthropic support, which, over decades, will ensure the School can continue to achieve its vital role and purpose.

 A gift in your Will, known as a bequest, provides you with the opportunity to support Caulfield Grammar School once your needs, and those of your loved ones, have been met.
-A gift in your Will to the Foundation can support the School as a whole, a scholarship, a specific program, a co-curricular area, building projects, a particular campus or other areas of interest.
+A gift in your Will to the School can support the School as a whole, a scholarship, a specific program, a co-curricular area, building projects, a particular campus or other areas of interest.

 By making a bequest in your Will, you will not only be creating a significant and lasting legacy to Caulfield Grammar School, you will leave an enduring impact on the next generation of students without impacting on your present financial circumstances.

 Wills are the pillar of estate planning and we recommend that you take appropriate advice (legal, financial, etc.) when writing a new Will or amending your Will (through a codicil) and inform your family of your wishes and intention.
-The Caulfield Grammar School Advancement Team can provide a codicil form professionally drafted for this purpose.
+The Caulfield Grammar School Foundation Team can provide a codicil form professionally drafted for this purpose.

 Lindsay Cuming’s family gift in 1947, enabled the establishment of Yarra Junction Campus.
 Lindsay is continuing his family’s tradition and leaving a bequest to the School.